Deggory/prouduct-test/rk3588/ai/deployment.md

 Notes:

-Only deployments achieving PASS may be considered production-ready.
+Only PASS deployments may be considered production-ready.